-Holidays to Puerto de la Cruz come with more than a dash of Riviera chic, and fork out one of the island’s best beaches for good measure.
+Holidays to Puerto de la Cruz come with more than a dash of chic style, and fork out one of the island's best beaches for good measure.

 Tenerife’s holiday veteran